imgflo/imgflo-server/README.md

 # API client libraries

-These make it easier to use the API, by providing
+These libraries make it it easier to use imgflo-server, by providing a programmatic API which handles the details of constructing authenticated URLs.

 ## JavaScript / node.js / browser
 --------------------